 Non-Profit Food Processing Plant Explained

-This well-known statement is the precise problem when it comes to manufacturing food for the poor.
-When doing so with a profit motive, one of two things will happen:
+This well-known statement is the problem when it comes to food manufacturing for the poor.
+When processing food for the poor with a profit motive, there is only one outcome:

 Current State of Affairs